projects-pandorafms/pandoraPlugintools/README.md

 - debug: print errors on lines

 Returns:
-- arr: containing list whit all csv parameters.
+- List: containing a list for each csv line.
 * * *